ligurio/luzer/README.md

 # luzer: A Coverage-Guided, Native Lua Fuzzer

+## Overview

+Fuzzing is a type of automated testing which continuously manipulates inputs to a program to find bugs. `luzer` fuzzing uses coverage guidance to intelligently walk through the code being fuzzed to find and report failures to the user.
+Since it can reach edge cases which humans often miss, fuzz testing can be particularly valuable for finding security exploits and vulnerabilities.

+Below is an example of a fuzz test, highlighting its main components.

+**TODO**

-luzer is a coverage-guided Lua fuzzing engine.
-It supports fuzzing of Lua code, but also native extensions written for Lua.
+`luzer` is a coverage-guided Lua fuzzing engine.
+It supports fuzzing of Lua code, but also C extensions written for Lua.
 Luzer is based off of [libFuzzer][libfuzzer-url].
-When fuzzing native code, luzer can be used in combination with Address Sanitizer or Undefined Behavior Sanitizer to catch extra bugs.
+When fuzzing native code, `luzer` can be used in combination with Address Sanitizer or Undefined Behavior Sanitizer to catch extra bugs.